withtally/gov_deployer/README.md

     --fraction QUORUM_FRACTION_LESS_THAN_100_NUMERATOR \
     --threshold MINIMUM_TOKEN_TO_PROPOSE
 # default values:
-# delay is 100 block
+# delay is 100 blocks
 # period is 45818 blocks
 # fraction is 60
 # threshold is 100 ( I recommend putting a threshold in accord to your bussiness)
 ```

 ---------------------------------

 ## Compound
 ⚠️⚠️ __GIVE PRIORITY TO OZ STYLE__ ⚠️⚠️

 The following section contains the scripts which will deploy the Compound Alpha version of the governance contracts.